 - understanding one’s coordinates in the space of personalized medicine

 This page concentrates on the former.
 The latter is addressed within pages having a medical flavor, under the Genetics menu.

 Genetic technology is spawning various genetic testing services who collect DNA, analyze it, store it, and catalog the results in databases, making it available to researchers and to people interested in analyzing their ‘deep’ genealogy.
 Participants typically give freely of their genetic material for testing, paying a small fee for the test itself.

-The principal purpose of genealogical genetic testing services is to determine one’s current genetic group, a collection of people with similar DNA ‘fingerprints’.
+The principal purpose of genealogical genetic testing services is to determine one’s current genetic group, the collection of people with similar DNA ‘fingerprints’.
 These fingerprints are a type of genetic signature comprised of unique mutations (markers) that distinguish one person’s DNA from another’s.
-Such testing returns the specific values for the DNA markers comprising one’s signature upon which one’s grouping is based.
+Such testing returns the specific values for the DNA markers comprising one’s signature, which determines one’s grouping.
 Various numbers of DNA markers can be tested for, and the cost of the test varies accordingly.
 For a discussion of the rudiments of genetics, helpful for full comprehension of what follows, refer to my prior page Genetics Primer.